Alpha Psi Omega: Alpha Psi Omega

 Membership is open to students (primarily undergraduate) who are active in collegiate/university theatre at four-year institutions (full colleges and universities).
-Most casts/chapters use a "point system" for determining eligibility of membership, with a certain number of points being dealt to a certain task in theatre.
-With some chapters there is an induction/training process, while other chapters choose members solely on merit, where the theatre experience is considered the induction process.
+Most casts/chapters use a "point system" for determining membership eligibility, with a certain number of points earned for tasks in theatre.
+With some chapters, there is an induction/training process, while other chapters choose members solely on merit, where the theatre experience is considered the induction process.
 Honorary membership may be conferred on certain individuals (usually department faculty) after obtaining permission from the National Officers.

+In 1997, under pressure from anti-fraternity sentiments nationwide, the national officers decided to update the public titles of the organization.
+This changed the official name of the society from Alpha Psi Omega National Honorary Dramatic Fraternity to Alpha Psi Omega National Theatre Honor Society.

 Delta Psi Omega

-Delta Psi Omega National Theatre Honor Society (ΔΨΩ), Alpha Psi Omega's "Sister Society," was founded in 1929 as the official junior-college division of Alpha Psi Omega.
-Both societies are governed by the same National Officers, yet have a separate coat-of-arms and induction ceremony.
-Delta Psi Omega is founded at two-year institutions (junior colleges/community colleges).
+Delta Psi Omega National Theatre Honor Society (ΔΨΩ), Alpha Psi Omega's sister society, was founded in 1929 as the official junior-college division of Alpha Psi Omega.
+Both societies are governed by the same national officers, yet have separate coat-of-arms and induction ceremonies.
+Delta Psi Omega chapters are located at two-year institutions.

+Thespian Society

-Opp and Alpha Psi Omega were also instrumental in helping to organize the Thespian Society, now known as the International Thespian Society, the theatre honor society for high school students (also founded in 1929).
+Opp and Alpha Psi Omega were also instrumental in helping to organize the Thespian Society, now known as the International Thespian Society (I.T.S.) the theatre honor society for high school students (also founded in 1929).
 With an original grant of $500, the society was able to help organize I.T.S. and help publish the first issues of the I.T.S. magazine.
 The International Thespian Society has since been assimilated into the Educational Theatre Association, but the influences can be seen in the similarities of both organizations' colors and induction ceremonies.

-Members are most commonly referred to as "APOs".
-However, due to some confusion with members of the national service fraternity Alpha Phi Omega, some campuses refer to their members as "Alpha Psis" or "AYOs".
-Members of Delta Psi Omega are commonly known as "DPOs".

-In 1997, upon pressure of anti-fraternity sentiments nationwide, the National Officers decided to update the public titles of the organization.
-This changed the official name of the society from "Alpha Psi Omega National Honorary Dramatic Fraternity" to "Alpha Psi Omega National Theatre Honor Society."

-Symbolism and traditions
+Symbols

 As was common practice in naming honor societies during that time, at the founding, Alpha Psi Omega was called "Alpha Psi Omega National Honorary Dramatic Fraternity" and used theatre-related terminology to refer to the honor society's officers and workings.
 Examples include:

+The fraternity is overseen by an executive council called the Grand Cast.